Pre-year

 preEN3 English Literatures and Cultures 3 (Language in Cultural Context and Mass Communication)

-A variety of IB Diploma Programme issues will be addressed.
-The course aims to prepare students for the IB Diploma Programme and further improve academic vocabulary skills.
+A variety of IB Diploma Programme topics will be discussed in class.
+The course aims to prepare students for the IB DP by focusing on the students' academic vocabulary and self-study skills.

 preEN5 Further studies in English Literatures